 - Determine where to connect (UK to unblock UK content, USA to unblock American content etc.)

 - Click on the connect button

-And that’s it.
-Only three little steps and you’re now protected.
-It’s really worth it, trust me.
+VPNs are cheap, easy to install and totally worth it, trust me.
 By default, the client should use the best protocol (OpenVPN) and settings.
-Otherwise, I’ve made some detailed guides with recommended settings, especially if you want to download torrents anonymously.
+If you’re looking for a more detailed guide, with recommended settings for specific functions, take a look at some of my other articles.
+Especially if you want to download torrents anonymously.

 In this article, it’s answered what is a VPN, why you should use one and how to set yourself up for online security.
 A Virtual Private Network is the perfect tool for your internet connection, and it’s becoming essential.
 Just like your firewall protects you against external threats and your antivirus protects you against local threats.
 Most countries have implemented mass surveillance and censorship rules, and the only way to get your freedom back is to install a dummy VPN on all your devices.

 A dummies VPN increases the security of your internet connection and protects your privacy.
 They also allow users to browse an unrestricted internet.
 That’s why most companies, NGOs and journalists use one on a daily basis.

 For the average Joe, there’s one more bonus for using a dummies VPN: Accessing geo-restricted content!
 If you want to stream a different Netflix library, or watch Sky-Go outside the UK, you can.
 You can even connect to a different server to take part in a competition of your favourite online game?
 What’s more, you might be able to score yourself cheaper flight tickets in another country?

 There’s a multitude of reasons to subscribe, to a VPN for dummies.
 And that’s what my blog is all about.
 Here, I reveal what is a VPN, and show you everything you can do with one.